TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Computational Cost of Data Selection

 \section{Computational Cost of Data Selection}

-We analyze the asymptotic cost of the \emph{selection} stage (model preparation + candidate scoring).
-Let $N$ be the number of candidate examples and $T$ the number of training epochs used for model preparation (``warmup'').
+We analyze the cost of the selection stage (model preparation + candidate scoring) and complement the asymptotic analysis with measured wall-clock runtimes.
+Let $N$ be the number of candidate examples and $T$ the number of training epochs used for model preparation (i.e., warmup).
 Let $f$ denote the FLOPs of a single forward pass of the scoring model.
-Following convention, a backward pass costs $\approx 2f$, so a full training step (forward + backward) is $\approx 3f$.
-We denote by $\gamma \in (0,1]$ the fraction of the dataset used for warmup and by $C$ the number of checkpoints whose states/representations are used during scoring.
+Following convention, a backward pass costs $\approx 2f$, so a training step (forward + backward) costs $\approx 3f$.
+We write $\gamma\in(0,1]$ for the fraction of the candidate pool used during warmup and $C$ for the number of checkpoints whose states/representations are used during scoring.
 For a fair comparison, we assume all methods use a scoring model with forward-pass cost $f$.
-The cost to process the (small) target validation set of size $Q$ is negligible since $N \gg Q$ (in our setup, $N\!>\!270$k and $Q\in\{5,10\}$).
+Finally, processing the target validation set is negligible compared to scoring the candidate pool since $N \gg Q$ (in our setup, $N{>}270$k while $Q \le 285$).

-With a fixed scoring model size, the drivers are (i) whether backward passes are required during scoring and (ii) how many checkpoints $C$ are used. \texttt{LESS} is most expensive at scoring time: it uses gradient features at multiple checkpoints, incurring a backward pass for each candidate at each checkpoint, yielding a $\mathcal{O}(3fNC)$ term in addition to warmup $\mathcal{O}(3f\,\gamma NT)$.
-Forward-only methods that \emph{do not} compute gradients at scoring time (e.g., \texttt{S2L}, \texttt{RDS}) avoid the $3f$ factor at scoring but still scale linearly in $C$ via $\mathcal{O}(fNC)$.
-Importantly, \texttt{S2L}~\citep{S2L_yang2024} must train on \emph{all} $N$ candidates to record per-sample loss trajectories (the signal it clusters), so its preparation term is $\mathcal{O}(3fNT)$ rather than $\mathcal{O}(3f\,\gamma NT)$. \texttt{TAGCOS} scores at a single checkpoint ($C{=}1$) but requires per-candidate gradients once, giving $\mathcal{O}(3fN)$ after warmup.
-In contrast, \texttt{TRIM} scores each candidate with a single forward pass \emph{at one checkpoint} ($C{=}1$), producing $\mathcal{O}(fN)$ after warmup.
-Consequently, \texttt{TRIM} is asymptotically the most efficient among the compared methods for large $N$, and its benefits increase when baselines require multiple checkpoints ($C \gg 1$) or gradient computation during scoring.
+With a fixed scoring model size, the main drivers are (i) whether scoring requires backward passes and (ii) how many checkpoints $C$ are used. \texttt{LESS} is most expensive at scoring time: it aggregates gradient features across multiple checkpoints, incurring a backward pass per candidate per checkpoint and yielding a $\mathcal{O}(3fNC)$ scoring term in addition to warmup $\mathcal{O}(3f\,\gamma NT)$.
+Forward-only methods that avoid gradients at scoring time (e.g., \texttt{S2L}, \texttt{RDS}) remove the $3f$ factor during scoring but still scale linearly with $C$ via $\mathcal{O}(fNC)$.
+Notably, \texttt{S2L} must train on \emph{all} $N$ candidates to record per-sample loss trajectories (the signal it clusters), so its preparation term is $\mathcal{O}(3fNT)$ rather than $\mathcal{O}(3f\,\gamma NT)$. \texttt{TAGCOS} scores at a single checkpoint ($C{=}1$) but requires per-candidate gradients once, giving $\mathcal{O}(3fN)$ after warmup.
+In contrast, \texttt{TRIM} scores each candidate with a single forward pass at one checkpoint ($C{=}1$), producing $\mathcal{O}(fN)$ after warmup.
+Consequently, \texttt{TRIM} is asymptotically the most efficient among the compared methods for large $N$, and its benefits grow when baselines require multiple checkpoints ($C \gg 1$) or gradient computation during scoring.